 Are you eating properly?
-Because if you aren’t you could be sabotaging your Adult Attention Deficit treatments.
-Eating the best ADD / ADHD diet is crucial to managing ADHD.
+If you aren’t you could be sabotaging your Adult Attention Deficit treatments.
+Eating the best ADHD diet is crucial to managing ADHD.

 We forget to eat.
 We skip meals.
 We forget to grocery shop.
-When hunger catches up with us, we end up eating whatever we can get our hands on.
+When hunger catches up with us, we end up eating whatever we can get our hands-on.
 We binge on junk food in an unconscious effort to self-medicate.

-The Best ADD / ADHD Diet
+The Best ADHD Diet

 Your goal is to give your brain a constant supply of protein and at the same time reduce artificial ingredients.
 You need:

 - Protein with every meal.
-Found in meat, eggs, cheese, yogurt, cottage cheese, nuts, soy and beans; some proteins are high in fat so keep your portions small.
+Found in meat, eggs, cheese, yogurt, cottage cheese, nuts, soy, and beans; some proteins are high in fat so keep your portions small.
 Nuts (almonds, walnuts, cashews, etc.), cheese and beef jerky are all easy protein-rich snacks.

 - A complete vitamin and mineral supplement.
 Even if you do manage to eat a good diet, numerous studies show our bodies and brains need more vitamins and minerals than we get from our food.

-- Sugar, corn syrup, honey and candy.
-I’m not going to say NEVER have sugar, but with sugar hidden in many foods most people eat way too much so avoid it when you can.
+- Sugar, corn syrup, honey, and candy.
+I’m not going to say NEVER have sugar, but with sugar hidden in many foods, most people eat way too much so avoid it when you can.
 Especially watch out for high-fructose corn syrup; it’s sugar with a high punch.

 - Foods containing trans-fatty acids.
 Listed among the ingredients as “partially hydrogenated oils”, trans-fats are dietary bad-guys that play havoc with your cholesterol.
 Read the label.
 Some foods say, ‘0 grams of trans fats’ but still list it in the ingredients.

 Do you want your brain to work well?
 Then it’s up to you to give it the fuel it needs to operate at top performance.
-That means you need to eat healthy foods – an ADD-friendly diet that supports your brain.
+That means you need to eat healthy foods – an ADHD-friendly diet that supports your brain.

 Since the Co-op is smaller than regular grocery stores, I’m not overwhelmed by crowds and choices.
 Also, shopping is more fun since I often run into people I know.